23 Totally Free Ways to Decorate with What You Have

 Even decorating basics can look extraordinary with a little embellishment.
 Wrap rickrack trim around a lampshade, hang picture frames with ribbon, or attach decorative veneers or trim to plain bookcases.
 Here, vertical stripes of rickrack dress up a plain white table lamp and lengths of rope draw back curtains.

 Display Your Finds

-Jazz Up Office Supplies
+Beautify Office Supplies

+Throw blankets can add style and a softer touch to any furnishing.
 Bring a blanket out of storage to add an extra layer of color to a living room or bedroom.
 Fold a throw over the back of a sofa or the edge of a bed, allowing any pretty edge detailing, such as trim or fringe, to be visible.